trigg/DiscordOverlayLinux/README.md

 ## Usage

 On first launch a setup-window will appear.
 First choose either 'OBS' or 'XSplit'.
-I'm convinced there's no difference but why not use this as a show of faith.
+There is no functional difference.

-From there choose which widget you want to use as your overlay from the top, and make and changes to the style.
-Press the 'Use this' button
+From there choose which widget you want to use as your overlay from the top, and make any changes to the style.
+Press the 'Use this overlay' button

 Adjust the sliders to position the window, these correspond to invisible padding around the overlay, in the current order:
 - Distance from left of screen